 Managing Your Boss

+Your boss should be there to manage you and to support you.
 If you feel you are being treated unfairly by your boss (they won’t help your career progression, tend to pick on you, or overwork you) tackle the situation rationally.

 Don’t take it personally, confront the situation, and ask to sit down with your manager to discuss things.
 Your boss might be genuinely surprised at how you are feeling.